kenchan/gh-furik/README.md

 gh furik --from 2022-04-01 --to 2022-04-10
 ```

-This extension uses the [GitHub Events API](https://docs.github.com/ja/rest/reference/activity#events).
-There is a limit to the amount of data that can be get with that API.
+This extension uses the [GitHub GraphQL API](https://docs.github.com/en/graphql) to fetch your activities including PR reviews, comments, and created issues/PRs with pagination support.

 ## Related Project